Scott Murray, code artist

 .text("New paragraph!");

-Let’s change the last line:
+Let’s change the last line to:

 .text(function(d) { return d; });